PM to inaugurate new campus of only medical college for UT Dadra and Nagar Haveli, Daman and Diu | Education

 - India

-The NAMO Medical Education and Research Institute, the only medical college in the Union Territory of Dadra and Nagar Haveli and Daman and Diu, has become a beacon of hope and a symbol of growing aspirations of the people of the region, around 40 per cent of whom are tribals.
-Starting its operations from a leased building, the institute is now ready to shift to its own campus -- spread across 35 acres in Silvassa.
-Prime Minister Narendra Modi will inaugurate the facility on April 17.
-He had laid the foundation stone in 2019.
-The infrastructure has come up at a cost of Rs 203 crore and features state-of-the-art amenities such as a multi-storey library, academic block with four lecture halls and an auditorium, club house, residential accommodation for faculty and hostel for students, and provision for outdoor and indoor games.
+The institute, which had been operating from a leased building, is now set to shift to its own campus spread across 35 acres in Silvassa.
+It has become a beacon of hope and a symbol of growing aspirations of the people of the region, around 40 per cent of whom are tribals.

+Prime Minister Modi had laid the foundation stone of the medical college in 2019.

+The infrastructure has come up at a cost of Rs 203 crore and features state-of-the-art amenities such as a multi-storey library, academic block with four lecture halls and an auditorium, club house, residential accommodation for faculty and hostels for students, and provision for outdoor and indoor games.

-Third-year student Mitesh Jha feels he is fortunate, unlike the meritorious students of his previous generations, who had to battle to make it to the limited number of medical seats from the Union Territory to fulfil their dream of becoming doctors.
+Third-year student Mitesh Jha said he considered himself fortunate unlike the meritorious students of his previous generations who had to battle to make it to the limited number of medical seats from the Union Territory to fulfil their dream of becoming doctors.

 ''There has been no medical college in the Union Territory since Independence.
 I am happy that I am able to pursue medical education,'' Jha said.